anchit-chandran/how-to-compsci-msc/README.md

 - **Practice**: Treat MIPS like any programming language—practice frequently to master it.

 **2024**
-- Great course that moves at a strong pace, be sure to stay up-to-date.
+- This is a great course that moves at a fast pace, so be sure to stay up to date.
-- Practice binary operations regularly and have a strong command of the MIPS Sheet.
-Similar to above, practice MIPS regularly and understand its structure thoroughly.
+- Regularly practice binary operations and develop a strong command of the MIPS sheet.
+Similar to the advice above, practice MIPS regularly and understand its structure thoroughly.
-- **Exam**: Focus less on theory and more on the practice of the various techniques you learn throughout the course.
-The exam covered almost all parts of the practical work covered in the course (LMC, binary, IEEE single point, MIPS, operating system job completion order, etc.) so be well-versed in the mathematical aspects.
+- **Exam**: Focus less on theory and more on applying the techniques learned throughout the course.
+The exam covers almost all practical aspects, including LMC, binary, IEEE floating point, MIPS, operating system job scheduling, etc. Ensure you're well-versed in these mathematical concepts.

 ### COMP0070 - Algorithmics
 **2023**